-Cardiac muscle is the muscle surrounding the heart, and has the most important function within the circulatory system.
-Cardiac muscle is different from both smooth muscle and skeletal muscle, and is adapted to make contractions continuously.
-Smooth muscle is better at squeezing and holding, while skeletal muscle is best adapted to short bursts of strenuous exercise.
+Cardiac muscle is the muscle surrounding the heart and has the most important function within the circulatory system.
+Cardiac muscle is different from both smooth muscle and skeletal muscle and is adapted to make contractions continuously.
+Smooth muscle is better at squeezing and holding, while the skeletal muscle is best adapted to short bursts of strenuous exercise.

-Smooth muscle covers many internal organs, and is responsible for holding certain passages shut, erecting hairs, and even moving food through the gut in an action called peristalsis.
-Smooth muscle is generally controlled by the subconscious, or autonomous nervous system.
+A portion of smooth muscle covers many internal organs and is responsible for holding certain passages shut, erecting hairs, and even moving food through the gut in an action called peristalsis.
+Smooth muscle is generally controlled by the subconscious or autonomous nervous system.
 In a few cases, these muscles can be controlled voluntarily.
 In others, they are completely automatic.
 That is in direct contrast to skeletal muscles, which are almost entirely controlled by the somatic nervous system.

 Skeletal muscles work by attaching to the skeleton and contracting or relaxing.
 When you make a fist, the muscles on the insides of your fingers are contracting, while the outside muscles relax and stretch out.
 When you fold your fingers out flat, the backside muscles are contracting.
 These opposite groups of muscles rely on the skeletal system to create forces.
 Thus, the systems are often combined and called the musculoskeletal system.